Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 More info about Munich: Why Munich is perfect for you

-As a city of culture, Munich offers those thinking about studying in Munich a rich and diverse environment that enriches both academic and personal life:
+As a city of culture, Munich offers those thinking about studying in Munich a rich and diverse environment that enriches both academic and personal life.
+Overall, Munich offers students a unique blend of cultural diversity, high living standards, solid housing options and excellent career opportunities, making it a prime destination for studying in Munich.

 Living